|Debbie Hommel's A.D. Tips

 know as departmentalization.

-for people.
-Although departmentalization has proven to be efficient, when caring for
+people.
+Although departmentalization has proven to be efficient, when caring for people

-people adjustments need to be made.
-The business of caring for people is different
+adjustments need to be made.
+The business of caring for people is different than the

-than the business of merchandising or sales.
-The people or elders are not a
+business of merchandising or sales.
+The people or elders are not a commodity which

-commodity which can be passed from department to department on a conveyor belt.
+can be passed from department to department on a conveyor belt.
+The residents are

-The residents are individuals who have changing needs on a daily basis.
-Additionally,
+individuals who have changing needs on a daily basis.
+Additionally, in today’s long

-in today’s long term care communities, we are seeing increasing demands combined
+term care communities, we are seeing increasing demands combined with decreasing

-with decreasing resources.
-To meet the changing climate of long term care, facilities
+resources.
+To meet the changing climate of long term care, facilities are moving from

 Quality of life is an interdisciplinary concept.
 One department cannot meet all the